How to Create a Landing Page for E-commerce Website

 How to Create a High-Converting Landing Page

 The significance of landing pages is huge, but it doesn’t mean creating high converting e-commerce landing pages is rocket science.
-Here is a four-step guide on how to make a high converting landing page.
+Here is a four-step guide with e-commerce site design tips on how to make a high converting landing page.

 1. User research and competitive analysis